ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/tutorials?topic=solution-tutorials-getting-started) guide.
 <!--#/istutorial#-->

-## Create Coligo project and provision cloud services
+## Create a IBM Coligo project
 {: #create_coligo_project}

 In this section, you will provision a Coligo service and a subsequent project to group applications and jobs.
-You will also provision other services required

-### Create a Coligo project
-{:#coligo_service_project}

 1. Navigate to [IBM Coligo Overview](https://{DomainName}/knative/overview) page
 2. Click on **Create project**.
 Create a new project to group your components (applications,jobs etc.).
 Use projects to organize your Coligo related entities like a folder and work on focused context.